 The Tunnel: Fathoms Deep Review

 “King Of The Impossible” takes things in a slightly different path as a fuzz bass driven garage rocker, which almost seems out of place on the record but manages to keep things moving.
-The beautiful post rock of “Fathomless Deep” closes out the first half of the album.
-The Birthday Party-style venom returns with the marching beat of “The Beast-Catcher” and the surf rock chain gang of “The Bitter End”.
+The beautiful post rock of “Fathomless Deep” closes out the album’s first half.
+The Birthday Party-style venom returns with the marching beat of “The Beast-Catcher” and the surf rock chain gang of “The Bitter End.”
 Closer “A Storm” brings things to a close with the twisted bluesy stomp of where it kicked off.

 Fathoms Deep is an excellent sophomore release for the band and a worthy successor to the Birthday Party/Swans/Gun Club sound.
 I look forward to seeing what these guys do next.